microsoft/accessibility-insights-windows/docs/FAQ.md

 #### Q. What about UI tests?
 Refer to the [UI Tests](../src/UITests/README.md) readme.

+#### Q. Why do I sometimes see delays when starting the app or running UI tests?
+This may be a result of your local virus scanner.
+[Virus Scanner Exclusions](VirusScannerExclusions.md) provides more information.

 #### Q. How do I go about making internal interfaces available for testing?
 Please visit [Accessing Internals](AccessingInternals.md).